ravindu644/Android-Kernel-Tutorials/README.md

 10. 🟥 [Fixing the Known compiling issues](https://github.com/ravindu644/Android-Kernel-Tutorials#-fixing-the-known-compiling-issues)
 11. 🟡 [Building a Signed Boot Image from the Compiled Kernel](https://github.com/ravindu644/Android-Kernel-Tutorials#-building-a-signed-boot-image-from-the-compiled-kernel)

+> [!NOTE]
+> To-do:
+>
+> - Write a separate guide about using Samsung/Google's official GKI Build Systems (1.0 / 2.0+) to build an automated kernel with customization support.
+>
+> - Write a guide on wiring up and injecting the 500+ built Loadable Kernel Modules (.ko drivers) into `vendor_boot` and `vendor_dlkm` images, without causing conflicts or device crashes.

 <hr>
 <h2> ✅ Downloading the kernel source code for your device</h2>